cdoghoneypig/linkedin-analyzer/README.md

 # linkedin-analyzer
 Takes search results from LinkedIn and analyzes jobs before a school vs after.

+Python 3.5

-The initial version of this analyzes results for UXDI students.
-I have also gathered LinkedIn data on GA's WDI and for HackReactor.
+The initial version of this analyzes results for UXDI students at General Assembly.
+I also gathered LinkedIn data on GA's WDI and for HackReactor.
+The way this was written, it used downloaded html pages from linkedin search.
+I'm sure that html will be sufficiently different soon that this script doesn't work at all.

 The scripts to run are:
 linkedin-results-scraper1.py